google/gapid/DEVDOC.md

 Follow these steps to use the delve debugger for Go with VSCode to debug `gapis`.

-1. Make sure to complete the Golang setup above for AGI.
+1. Make sure to complete the Go setup above for AGI.

 2. Settings file: There are two settings file(`settings.json`) that can be written.
 	- Global one that applies to all projects that can be opened with `Ctrl + Shift + P` and `Preferences: Open Settings (JSON)`.
 	Add this line to ensure that you have a stable tools directory:
 	`"go.toolsGopath": "<path-to-go-plugin-tools-folder>",`

 	- Local one is under `.vscode` folder in your project folder.
 Create one if it does not already exist and add this line to your local settings to be able to search source code in AGI:
 	`"go.gopath": "<path-to-agi-gofuse>"`,